This section covers:

 And here’s one where we have a removable discontinuity in the rational inequality, so we have to make sure we skip over that point:

-Here’s one that involves solving a radical inequality with an absolute value.
-(You might want to review Algebraic Equations with Absolute Value before continuing on to this topic.)
+Here are a couple that involves solving radical inequality with absolute values.
+(You might want to review Solving Absolute Value Equations and Inequalities before continuing on to this topic.)

 Here’s one more that’s a bit tricky, since we have two expressions with absolute value in it.
 In this case, we have to separate in four cases, just to be sure we cover all the possibilities.